 The depositary of our ADSs has agreed to pay to you the cash dividends or other distributions it or the custodian receives on ordinary shares or other deposited securities underlying our ADSs, after deducting its fees and expenses.
 You will receive these distributions in proportion to the number of ordinary shares your ADSs represent.
 However, the depositary is not responsible if it decides that it is unlawful or impractical to make a distribution available to any holders of ADSs.
 For example, it would be unlawful to make a distribution to a holder of ADSs if it consists of securities that require registration under the Securities Act but that are not properly registered or distributed under an applicable exemption from registration.
 The depositary may also determine that it is not feasible to distribute certain property through the mail.
 Additionally, the value of certain distributions may be less than the cost of mailing them.
 In these cases, the depositary may determine not to distribute such property.
-We have no obligation to register under U.S. securities laws any ADSs, ordinary shares, rights or other securities received through such distributions.
-We also have no obligation to take any other action to permit the distribution of ADSs, ordinary shares, rights or anything else to holders of ADSs.
+We have no obligation to register under U.S. securities laws any ADSs, ordinary shares, rights or other securities of ADSs.
 This means that you may not receive distributions we make on our ordinary shares or any value for them if it is illegal or impractical for us to make them available to you.
 These restrictions may cause a material decline in the value of our ADSs.